|

 4a.
 Invoicing

-When using Routine Requests, you'll need to create an invoice in your practice software for each request that your doctor approves.
-The amount you enter in the invoice should be the cost of the request (net amount, excluding fees).
-This will allow you to reconcile and balance your HotDoc Payments against the receipts in your practice software.
+For each approved request, you'll need to create an invoice in your practice software for the cost of the request (net amount, excluding fees).
+This allows you to reconcile HotDoc Payments against the receipts in your practice software.

 -

-If using Best Practice or Medical Director, you can enable automatic invoicing so that HotDoc does this for you.
-We will enter the amount set for each request in your Dashboard, which is the 'net' amount (total amount excluding any fees).
+If using Best Practice or Medical Director, you can enable automatic invoicing so HotDoc does this for you.
+We enter the net amount set for each request in your Dashboard.

 -

-Note: There may be times when we cannot create an invoice automatically, and you will need to do this, but you will clearly see this as 'Needs invoice' under Payments > Reporting > Routine Requests.
-Read more here.
+Note: If we can't create an invoice automatically, it will appear as 'Needs invoice' under Payments > Reporting > Routine Requests.
+Read more.

 -

-Note: There may be times when we cannot create an invoice automatically, and you will need to do this, but you will clearly see this as 'Needs invoice' under Payments > Reporting > Routine Requests.
-Read more here.
+Note: If we can't create an invoice automatically, it will appear as 'Needs invoice' under Payments > Reporting > Routine Requests.
+Read more.

 -

-If using Zedmed, you will need to manually create an invoice in your practice software (however your practice does this), each time practitioners complete a patient's request.
+If using Zedmed, you'll need to manually create an invoice each time a practitioner completes a request.

 -

-You can view a list of completed payments in the Payments > Reporting > Repeats tab
+View completed payments under Payments > Reporting > Repeats

 -

-Alternatively, you can also view a list of completed requests under Routine Requests > Requests to see which invoices to create.
-You will also receive an email each time a request is completed.
+Or view completed requests under Routine Requests > Requests to see which invoices to create.
 See How to view repeat script and referral requests in the HotDoc Dashboard for more.

 -

-You can view a list of completed payments in the Payments > Reporting > Repeats tab
+View completed payments under Payments > Reporting > Repeats

 4b.
 Reporting and reconciliation